 Today’s students are growing up with intensive exposure to technology in a constantly evolving world.
 They have instant, easy access to information and communications through smartphones and computers.
 Middle school is a time of significant growth and change for young people.
 The Internet, Social media, FaceBook, Twitter, Snapchat, etc., is a source of vast information, and disinformation.
 It is vital that young people receive guidance and structure to ensure the healthy use of technology.
 Our focus is helping students to learn and master useful technology skills, and exercise critical thinking and mature judgement as they access information online.
+At the same time, we seek to foster creativity and problem solving by incorporating robotics and engineering into the technology curriculum.

-Middle school computer classes include:
+Middle school technology classes include:

 Grade 6.
 Game Design & Programming; Spreadsheet and Database skills.